nico-klein/rasa-raspberry/README.md

 * pip3 install rasa-x --extra-index-url https://pypi.rasa.com/simple
 * if problems on mac you could try: pip install --upgrade pip==20.2
 * start with rasa x (will start rasa x on port 5002 and rasa server on port 5005 but not actions server)
-* if rasa x starts with errors encoding and utf-8 in windows: set PYTHONUTF8=1
+* windows only: if rasa x starts with errors encoding and utf-8 _>  set PYTHONUTF8=1

 # create sqlite db to log coversations
-* can be created or rase will create when starting server (e.g. in folder of bot: sqlite3 bot1_sqlite.db )
+* can be created but rasa will create one if not there when starting server (e.g. in folder of bot: sqlite3 bot1.sqlite)
 * add entry in endpoints.yml

 # install ngrok if you want to connect to alexa skill